 The European Institute for Biomedical Imaging Research (EIBIR), in cooperation with the European Society for Radiotherapy and Oncology (ESTRO) and European Federation of Organisations for Medical Physics (EFOMP), is proud to have been awarded the European Commission Tender ‘Medical Applications of Radiation – Learning from Incidents and Near Misses’ (acronym: MARLIN).

-The project begins on 1 January 2023 and extends until 31 December 2024.
+The project began on 1 January 2023 and extended until 31 December 2024.

 Project objectives: